qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 * *Theme in Statusbar*: Add an indicator for the currently selected theme in the statusbar.
 - *Transparent Scrollbars*: Enable/Disable transparency in scrollbars

+#### Settings shortcuts

+You can also quickly toggle some settings by using the `Search Everywhere` or the functionality of the IDE.
+Simply press `Shift-Shift` and type `Material Theme` to get the list of avialable toggles.

+Same goes for the `Command Panel` (<kbd>Ctrl-Shift-A/Cmd-Shift-A</kbd>).

+{% include figure.html content="/screens/cmdpanel.png" caption="Command Panel" %}

+You can also use the `Keymap Editor` to assign your own custom shortcuts to these toggles.

 #### Settings File

 Your current configuration is stored inside the IDE settings' directory under the filename `material_theme.xml`.
 If for some